 You always have things at the back of the cupboard that can be pulled out for messy play.
 When you are at the supermarket keep an eye on reduced items as many will be great for playing with.

-Cornflour – this is one of my favourite activities.
+This is one of my favourite activities.
 Mix 450g of cornflour with 475ml water, keep mixing until it is a thick consistency.
 You can use more or less water and try out different consistencies.
 Give it to the kids on a tray with bowls, spoons and cups so they can mix it, run it through their hands and drizzle it all over the tray.
 It is fantastic to play with as it pours like a liquid but also acts like a solid.
 The best bit is although it is very messy at first as it dries it becomes very easy to clean up and doesn’t stain.
 My eldest will play with it for ages.

-Cereal / Porridge – if you have a box of cereal that is going to waste or porridge use it for messy play, use it as the base then add in some toys for the kids to play with.
+If you have a box of cereal that is going to waste or porridge use it for messy play, use it as the base then add in some toys for the kids to play with.

 You can cook pasta then add some food colouring once it is cooked, then add some vegetable or olive oil so it doesn’t stick together.
 Once it is cool you can let the kids play with it.

 Some people use shaving foam but since I found mouldable soap foam this is my favourite as it doesn’t really leave a mess.
 You can simply get some foam between your hands and clap over your child to create a snow effect then let them stamp on it.

-Ice cream splat – get an ice cream cone and fill it with the foam, let your kids then splat the ‘ice cream’ onto a tray.
+Get an ice cream cone and fill it with the foam, let your kids then splat the ‘ice cream’ onto a tray.
 It is over quickly but a good attention and interactive game.

 Children are never too young to start cooking and preparing food, start small like spreading butter you will be surprised how much they enjoy it.
 Try to make it fun and hopefully they will also enjoy eating it.

-Rice crispy / cornflake cakes – these are so easy to make and most children will love licking the spoon from the melted chocolate.
+These are so easy to make and most children will love licking the spoon from the melted chocolate.

-Muffin pizza – slice a muffin in half, get the child to spread on some tomato base then cover with grated cheese and other toppings they like.
+Slice a muffin in half, get the child to spread on some tomato base then cover with grated cheese and other toppings they like.

 keep it simple let them make their own lunch with a little help.